leberns/sp-hello-events/spfx-hello-events/testing-spfx-with-jest.md

 npm install --save-dev jest-html-reporters
 ```

-* `jest` is the rest runner: what finds your tests, executes them and shows the results
+* `jest` is the test runner, basically it finds your tests, executes them and shows the results
 * `ts-jest` allows Jest to test projects with TypeScript.
-This package is needed as SPFx with React uses TypeScript
+This package is needed as SPFx uses TypeScript
 * `@types/jest` TypeScript type definitions of Jest
 * `react-test-renderer` creates JavaScript objects based on the components being tested.
 The tests you write check then these objects.
 * `sinon` allows mocking